Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

+The proof of Theorem~\ref{thm:parallelcomp-approxDP-intro} relies on a key property of our new post-processing construction (recall that $\RR_{\eps,\delta}(b)$ denotes the randomized response mechanism with parameters $\eps$ and $\delta$ and input $b\in \{0,1\}$):

-\begin{lemma}[post-processing of randomized response mechanisms, informal statement] For every $(\eps, \delta)$-DP interactive mechanism $\cM$ and every pair of neighboring datasets $x_0, x_1$, there exists an interactive post-processing mechanism $\cP$ that receives the outputs of $\RR_{\eps, 0}(b)$ and $\RR_{0, \delta}(b)$ and simulates $\cM(x_b)$ identically.
-As long as the answer distributions of $\cM(x_0)$ and $\cM(x_1)$ to the queries asked so far are identical, $\cP$ does not access the outcome of $\RR_{\eps, 0}(b)$. \end{lemma} Setting $\delta'=0$, Theorem~\ref{thm:parallelcomp-approxDP-intro} implies:
+\begin{proposition}[post-processing of randomized response mechanisms, informal statement] For every $(\eps, \delta)$-DP interactive mechanism $\cM$ and every pair of neighboring datasets $x_0, x_1$, there exists an interactive post-processing mechanism $\cP$ that receives the outputs of $\RR_{\eps, 0}(b)$ and $\RR_{0, \delta}(b)$ and simulates $\cM(x_b)$ identically.
+As long as the answer distributions of $\cM(x_0)$ and $\cM(x_1)$ to the queries asked so far are identical, $\cP$ does not access the outcome of $\RR_{\eps, 0}(b)$. \end{proposition}